 2) Making Digital Art: I love playing with, altering, and combining images on the computer.
 I aim to highlight abstract patterns unnoticed at the initial observation.
 My resulting images are an exploration of these patterns, both natural and manmade.
-The result is often an imagined landscape-like impression which has a sense of both familiarity and mystery but communicates an added beauty to the viewer’s experience.
+The result is often an imagined landscape-like impression which has a sense of both familiarity because it is based on a realistic photograph and also conveys a mysterious unfamiliar beauty.

-3) Creating a Quilt: Printing my digital paintings on cloth allows me to take advantage of the textures and light reflecting variations of different kinds of fabrics.
-Stitching is an important part of my process.
+3) Creating a Quilt: Printing my digital paintings on silk allows me to achieve a richness and depth unlike any other material or process.
+Layering and stitching are important parts of my process.
 Layering of different prints, paints, and other media make it increasingly a mixed media, collage process.
-Stitching is fascinating and mesmerizing as a process and allows me to participate in the traditions of the quilter’s world (the repetition of the stitched line, the patterning of grids and block arrangements, and the resulting bas-relief effects of stitched, quilted cloth).
+Stitching is fascinating and mesmerizing and allows me to participate in the traditions of the quilter’s world (the repetition of the stitched line, the patterning of grids and block arrangements, and the resulting bas-relief effects of stitched, quilted cloth).

 The combination of my photography, my digital art alterations, and my physical layering and stitching on cloth allows me to tell a multi-layered story of my impressions of the real and imagined landscapes.

 More of my techniques can be found on the blog portion of this website, Digital Textile Thoughts, or in my book, Artistic Photo Quilts, available from the publisher, C&T Publishing, quilt stores, or Amazon.com, available as an ebook.
 It is now out of print, but Print On Demand copies are available from C&T and I have some copies of the physical book on hand.
 Email me if you would like one.